 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
 Premenstrual syndrome (PMS) is a set of physical or mood-related symptoms that occur before your menstrual period each month.
 Symptoms begin about 1 to 2 weeks before your period starts and go away in the first few days of your period.
 It is common to have tender breasts, bloating, and muscle aches a few days before your period.
 These are normal premenstrual symptoms.
 But when symptoms interfere with your daily life, they are called PMS.
 PMS is tied to hormone changes that happen during your menstrual cycle.
 Doctors aren't sure why premenstrual symptoms are worse in some people than others.
 PMS can run in the family.
 Common physical signs of PMS include bloating, swollen and tender breasts, lack of energy, headaches, cramps, and low back pain.
 It's also common to feel sad, angry, irritable, or anxious.
 Symptoms can occur about 1 to 2 weeks before your period starts.
 These symptoms go away in the first few days of your period.
 No single test can diagnose PMS.
 Your doctor will ask questions about your symptoms and will do a physical exam.
 Your doctor may want you to keep a written record of your symptoms for 2 to 3 months.
 This is called a menstrual diary.
 Your doctor can use it to help diagnose PMS.
 No single treatment works for everyone.
 Lifestyle changes may help.
-These changes could include healthy eating, regular exercise, and cutting back on alcohol and caffeine.
-If these changes don't help to relieve your symptoms after a few menstrual cycles, your doctor can prescribe medicine for problems like bloating or for more severe PMS symptoms.
-Health Tools help you make wise health decisions or take action to improve your health.
+These changes could include healthy eating, regular exercise, cutting back on alcohol and caffeine, and taking a calcium supplement.
+Other treatment options include counseling with cognitive behavioral therapy and medicine for PMS symptoms.
 Premenstrual symptoms occur about 1 to 2 weeks before your period starts.
 These symptoms go away in the first few days of your period.
 Many symptoms have been linked to PMS.
 They may vary greatly from cycle to cycle and be worse during times of more stress.
 Common physical symptoms include: Other symptoms affect mood and behavior.
 They include: Most people first get PMS in their mid-20s.
 But it can start with your first period and can continue until menopause.
 After menopause, PMS goes away because hormones are low and don't rise and fall each month.
-Call your doctor if: No single test can diagnose PMS.
+Contact your doctor if: No single test can diagnose PMS.
 Your doctor will ask questions about your symptoms and do a physical exam.
 It's important to make sure that your symptoms aren't caused by something else.
 So it may take more than one visit to diagnose your symptoms.
 Your doctor may want you to keep a written record of your symptoms for 2 to 3 months.
 This is called a menstrual diary.
 It can help you track when your symptoms start, how bad they are, and how long they last.
 Your doctor can use this diary to help diagnose PMS.
 Thyroid problems sometimes cause symptoms like those of PMS.
 So you may have a thyroid-stimulating hormone (TSH) blood test to make sure that your thyroid gland is working as it should.
 There are ways to reduce your PMS symptoms and their impact on your life.
 But no single treatment works for everyone.
 You may have to try several to find the right choices for you.
-The first step is to make lifestyle changes.
-These are things like eating healthy, limiting things that make your symptoms worse (such as caffeine or alcohol), or getting regular exercise.
-If you still have moderate to severe symptoms after you try home treatment for two or three cycles, talk to your doctor.
-You can try other treatment options.
-These may include taking selective serotonin reuptake inhibitor (SSRI) antidepressants or hormonal birth control.
+Lifestyle changes can help.
+These are things like eating healthy, limiting things that make your symptoms worse (such as caffeine or alcohol), and getting regular exercise.
+Your doctor may also talk to you about taking a calcium supplement.
+Other treatment options include counseling with cognitive behavioral therapy and taking medicines, such as selective serotonin reuptake inhibitor (SSRI) antidepressants or hormonal birth control.
 Self-care for PMS means practicing healthy habits, managing pain, and reducing stress.
 When you use these tips, it's best to try one or two at a time.
 This will help you find which tips are most helpful.
-Write down your symptoms, how severe they are, when you have your period, and when you ovulate.
-This can help you find patterns in your cycle and plan ahead to better cope with symptoms.
 If you have moderate to severe premenstrual symptoms even after you've tried home treatment and lifestyle changes, talk to your doctor about using medicine.
 Commonly used medicines include: Most complementary therapies aren't considered standard treatment for PMS.
 But you may find that one or more of them helps relieve some of your symptoms.
 Before you try any of these therapies, talk with your doctor first.
-Some complementary therapies that may help with PMS symptoms include: Current as of: April 30, 2024 Author: Ignite Healthwise, LLC Staff Current as of: April 30, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Some complementary therapies that may help with PMS symptoms include: Current as of: May 5, 2025 Author: Ignite Healthwise, LLC Staff Current as of: May 5, 2025 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.
-Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Ignite Healthwise, LLC.Premenstrual Syndrome (PMS)
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2026 Ignite Healthwise, LLC.Premenstrual Syndrome (PMS)

 What is premenstrual syndrome (PMS)?